 - Versatility: There are plenty of exercises you can do with a kettlebell and they can help you get an excellent cardio workout, build your balance, and improve your muscular stability, too.
 “I love kettlebells for their ability to challenge balance, coordination, and stability, in addition to strength.
 That’s not something you can always achieve with other free weights or machines,” says Capritto.

-- Space Saving: Compared to a power rack, for instance, kettlebells are relatively small and easy to store when not in use.
+- Space Saving: Compared to some of the best power racks, for instance, kettlebells are relatively small and easy to store when not in use.
 For those who need to save space or don’t have a super high budget, this exercise tool fits the bill.

 What to Consider Before Buying Kettlebells